suhankins/pokemon-tcg-infamy/README.md

 Was removed from Modworkshop due to copyright violations.

-> [!WARNING]
-> Mod is no longer supported and is uploaded to GitHub for preservation purposes.

 ## Installation

 1. Install SuperBLT if you don't have it already https://superblt.znix.xyz/